Jerome-Saltmarsh/neural_stream/README.md

 stream.add('hello after subscription cancelled');
 // output: sub 1: hello before subscription cancelled
 ```

-## Why Neural Stream?
-A normal stream is bound to a specific type <T> which means that one needs many streams to support
-different kinds of events.
-Super stream is not bound to a generic and can receive any object type

-Another key difference of the super stream architecture is that it automatically passes the result
-of the reaction back into the stream which binds the reactions together without the user manually
-having to connect them.

 ## Neurologically Oriented Programming
 The inspiration for this architecture came from the brain.